daft-panda/hass-addons/ebusd-thermostat/README.md

 ## Why

 When switching to a more powerful heater, I could no longer use the old thermostat.
-Instead of buying a new expensive one, I just built it myself.
-This has the added advantage of being able to run the heating circuit at the desired temp.
-The Vaillant thermostat would call for ~52 C temp on the circuit, on cold days when this was not enough it could not be bothered to increase the temps.
-With this, you can.
+Instead of buying a new, expensive, one, I just built one myself.
+This has the added advantage of being able to run the heating circuit at any desired temp.
+The old Vaillant thermostat would only call for ~52 C temp on the circuit, on cold days this caused not enough of a temp difference for the radiators to be able to dump enough heat in the room and so the desired temp was never reached.
+With this thermostat, you can go up as high as you'd like.

 ## TODOs

-These are future ideas for refinement that might never be implemented.
+These are ideas for future refinements that might never be implemented.
 Help is appreciated!

 - Use heating circuit temp curve instead of static temp when desired temperature cannot be achieved in certain timespan
-- Make hot water temp configurable as an HA entity
+- Make hot water temp configurable as a HA entity